-5 things I learnt working with the Social Programme
+5 things I learnt working with Halls Life

 There are some jobs where you don’t learn too much, and then there are jobs like this… that teach you lessons you’ll carry with you to jobs after you’ve left this one. ❤️

-My name is Zahraa and these are five things I’ve learnt working with the Social Programme:
+My name is Zahraa and these are five things I’ve learnt working with the Halls Life team:

 1. Communication is key

-You’d think this would be a given, but believe me that’s not always the case.
+You’d think this would be a given but believe me that’s not always the case.
 Good communication allows you to be honest about your own circumstances with management (my managers are always understanding).
-It increases productivity across the board, encourages engagement within the team (who knows you could find a new bestie at work 😉), and all in all just makes life a hell of a lot easier!
+It increases productivity across the board, encourages engagement within the team (who knows you could find a new bestie at work 😉), and overall just makes life a hell of a lot easier!

 2. Master your craft

-The Social Programme has always encouraged me to be better at what I am good at, as well as what I'm not.
+The Halls Life team has always encouraged me to be better at what I am good at, as well as what I'm not.
 With their encouragement and support, I have come to understand that it is my responsibility to be the best I can be.
 If you are excellent, people notice.

 Think about it, you go to KFC and somebody gives you extra napkins and sachets of sauce, you notice right?
 You want that person every time you go to KFC, because even at KFC, excellence shows itself, so if you have new ideas, pitch them; if you’ve been doing work behind the scenes, show it off.